- Forrester created another TCO/ROI study that was paid for by SAP.

 Massive Revenue Unrealized Because of Lack of Employees

 “By centralizing planning, production, and tracking functions, we eliminated the need for 600 employees.
 We redeployed those people into new locations to open new mines and refineries.
 It’s still too early to claim any revenue, but within a couple of years, we expect that these same employees will drive growth that will be hundreds of millions of dollars.”

 Let us assume a future revenue of $250 million (they don’t specify how many hundreds of millions, only that it is plural, so $250 million would be conservative).
-Divided by 600 employees this is $416,000 per employee. if this type of opportunities were available to the company, they now look incompetent to have not hired these people before the S/4HANA implementation freed up 600 people.
+Divided by 600 employees, this is $416,000 per employee.
+If this type of opportunity were available to the company, they now look incompetent to have not hired these people before the S/4HANA implementation freed up 600 people.
 Let us review what we know about this mining company.